 The CIEP Standby Fee is a fee for the option available to each CIEP customer of taking BGS on a CIEP tariff or rate.
-This fee is set at 0.015 ¢/kWh of the energy used by CIEP customers measured at the customer meter.
+This fee is proposed to be set at 0.015¢/kWh of the energy used by CIEP customers measured at the customer meter.